onap/demo/README.md

         source ~/rackspace/openrc

- - In order to install the OpenECOMP platform, type:
+ - In order to install the ONAP platform, type:

         heat stack-create STACK_NAME -f PATH_TO_HEAT_TEMPLATE(YAML FILE) -e PATH_TO_ENV_FILE       # Old HEAT client, OR
         openstack stack create -t PATH_TO_HEAT_TEMPLATE(YAML FILE) -e PATH_TO_ENV_FILE STACK_NAME  # New Openstack client

+ONAP HEAT Template for vanilla OpenStack
+---

+The HEAT template for vanilla OpenStack is similar to the HEAT template for Rackspace.
+The main difference is the way in which some VMs resource-intensive VMs are defined.
+Unlike OpenStack, in fact, Rackspace requires to explicitly define a local disk for memory- or CPU-intensive VMs.

+The HEAT template for vanilla OpenStack tries to replicate typical application deployments in OpenStack.
+VMs have a private IP address in the ONAP Private Management Network space.
+Unlike the Rackspace deployment, they use floating IP addresses.
+Currently, floating IPs are automatically assigned by OpenStack.
+A router is also created that connects the ONAP Private Management Network to the external network.

+In addition to the parameters described in the previous section, the HEAT template for vanilla OpenStack uses the following parameters to define the image name and flavor of a VM:

+        ubuntu_1404_image: PUT THE UBUNTU 14.04 IMAGE NAME HERE
+        ubuntu_1604_image: PUT THE UBUNTU 16.04 IMAGE NAME HERE
+        flavor_small: PUT THE SMALL FLAVOR NAME HERE
+        flavor_medium: PUT THE MEDIUM FLAVOR NAME HERE
+        flavor_large: PUT THE LARGE FLAVOR NAME HERE
+        flavor_xlarge: PUT THE XLARGE FLAVOR NAME HERE

+Parameters for network configuration are also used:

+        external_dns
+        oam_network_cidr
+        aai_ip_addr
+        appc_ip_addr
+        ...
+        vid_ip_addr

+These parameters are used to configure the ONAP internal DNS VM.
+The external_dns parameter is a comma-separated list of IP addresses (they can be obtained from /etc/resolv.conf in many UNIX-based Operating Systems).
+The IP address of the ONAP VMs must comply with the oam_network_cidr parameter, and viceversa.
+Except for external_dns, the other network parameters are already set.
+They should work for many deployments.

 VNFs HEAT Templates
 ---

-The HEAT templates for the demo apps are stored in vFW and vLB directories.
+The HEAT templates for the demo applications are stored in heat/vFW and heat/vLB directories.

 vFW contains the HEAT template, base_vfw.yaml, and the environment file, base_vfw.env, that are used to instantiate a virtual firewall.
 The VNF is composed of three VMs:
   - Packet generator
   - Firewall
   - Sink

 The packet generator generates traffic that passes through the firewall and reaches the sink.
 The firewall periodically reports the number of packets received in a unit of time to the DCAE collector.
-If the reported number of packets received on the firewall is above a high-water mark or below a low-water mark, OpenECOMP will enforce a configuration change on the packet generator, reducing or augmenting the quantity of traffic generated, respectively.
+If the reported number of packets received on the firewall is above a high-water mark or below a low-water mark, ONAP will enforce a configuration change on the packet generator, reducing or augmenting the quantity of traffic generated, respectively.

 vLB contains the HEAT template, base_vlb.yaml, and the environment file, base_vlb.env, that are used to spin up a virtual load balancer and a virtual DNS. vLB also contains the HEAT template, packet_gen_vlb.yaml, and the environment file packet_gen_vlb.env, of a packet generator that generates DNS queries.
 The load balancer periodically reports the number of DNS query packets received in a time unit to the DCAE collector.
-If the reported number of received packets crosses a threshold, then OpenECOMP will spin up a new DNS based on the dnsscaling.yaml HEAT template and dnsscaling.env to better balance the load of incoming DNS queries.
+If the reported number of received packets crosses a threshold, then ONAP will spin up a new DNS based on the dnsscaling.yaml HEAT template and dnsscaling.env to better balance the load of incoming DNS queries.

 The vFW and vLB HEAT templates and environment files are onboarded into ONAP SDC and run automatically.
 The user is not required to run these templates manually.
 However, before onboarding the templates following the instructions in the ONAP documentation, the user should set the following values in the environment files: